maddenp/iotaa/README.md

         yield x
 ```

 Finally, we have this workflow's only `@external` task, `box_of_teabags()`.
 The idea here is that this is something that simply must exist (think: someone must have simply bought the box of teabags at the store), and no action by the workflow can create it.
 Unlike other task types, the `@external` `yield`s, after its name, only the _assets_ that it represents.
-It `yield`s no task requirements, and has no executable statements to make the asset ready:
+It `yield`s no task requirements, and has no executable statements to ready the asset:

 ``` python
 @external